Libensemble/libensemble/docs/tutorials/executor_forces_tutorial.rst

 and monitor external scripts or user applications within simulation or generator functions using the :doc:`executor<../executor/overview>`.

-In this tutorial, our calling script registers a compiled executable that simulates electrostatic forces between a collection of particles.
+This tutorial's calling script registers a compiled executable that simulates electrostatic forces between a collection of particles.
 The simulator function launches instances of this executable and reads output files to determine if the run was successful.

 This tutorial uses libEnsemble's :doc:`MPI Executor<../executor/mpi_executor>`,
-since it can automatically detect available MPI runners and resources.
+which automatically detects available MPI runners and resources.

 Getting Started
 ---------------